An Introduction to NTFS

 9[Return to Text] 7-Zip happens to be one of the best free 'Windows' programs available on the Net (in our opinion).
 We have not only used it to extract files and compress them into the standard archives (BZ, GZ, TAR, ZIP and of course 7z), but also extract both files and data from proprietary archives, emails and whole file systems!
 (Examples: Not only archives such as: ARJ, RAR, Microsoft CAB files, but also file systems and system related data: Apple™ DMG, Linux EXT and SquashFS, ISOs, UDFs, FAT, HFS, NTFS, GPT and UEFI drives and image files, Microsoft CHM, MSI, VHD and WIM files, and more.).
 7-zip is one of our go to tools when trying to view whatever is inside some obscured data, quickly!
 You can download the free (GNU licensed) 7-zip from here.

 10[Return to Text] John Savill, The Complete Guide to Windows Server 2008 (Pearson Education, 2008), Chapter 5, 2nd page.
-This author may have also had in mind all the other versions of NTFS as mentioned in our note 2 above.
+Did this author perhaps also have in in mind all the other versions of NTFS from other vendors; as mentioned in our note 2 above?

 11[Return to Text] For the Windows NT 3.1 (NTFS v.
 1.0) through Windows NT 3.51 (v.
 1.1) OS versions, we do find copies of their NTFS "Boot Sector" in the middle of the volume, immediately preceding the $MFTMirr file.
 Furthermore, the $Boot (MFT #7) entries actually reference this cluster in a "2nd run" of the "Run List" in the MFT record's $DATA (0x80) attribute!
 The "1st run" is a link to the full 16-sector Boot Record at the beginning of each volume.